Welcome

 Hello Campers, and welcome to the furtherance of excellence in all regards.
 I dearly wish to share Pascal, renowned philosopher/mathematician, but first should follow up on THUS FAR, from previous blog.
 That focused on looking at what God has done for us already, whether you're Christ follower or otherwise, He has miraculously carried and sustained you physically amidst environmental onslaught, mentally against eventual insanity, and kept you from the total enslavement of the entirety of your being by the evil one (who I generally refer to as the enemy).
 To our trusted C.H.
 Spurgeon we will first go, who shares with us in his morning of November 8th devotion on Colossians 2:6, "As you received Christ Jesus as Lord."
 (Now we've said that receiving Christ as a personage in your ongoing existence is tantamount to the unfortunately cliched "have you received Jesus as your personal savior?"
 I choose to define such a cosmic wonder as being Reconciled, because it is entirely scriptural and utterly realistic: In addition to being Saved, from sin, the enemy, death itself and an eternity estranged from our Creator, God takes the individual through acceptance of His Son as Lord of Life, all in all, through the awesome powerful Holy Ghost, or Spirit, and makes him or her entirely NEW.
 Past is gone, as it should be, and NOW becomes a moment of action, decision.
 Knowing of the life and goodness of Christ Jesus we may invest wholly in His magnificent lordship.
 He will in no wise disappoint...ever.
 Scripture records his promise to never, ever leave or forsake us.
 He meant it and means it still.
 Kierkegaard's existentialism focused on this mightiest of decisions as the only decision that really ultimately matters.
 "IF anyone is In Christ, he is a new creation; old things have passed away; behold, all things have become new.
 Now all things are of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation, that is, that GOD was IN CHRIST reconciling the world to himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.
 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore you on Christ's behalf, be reconciled to God" II Corinthians 5: 17-20.
 In other words, invest your life in Christ, (by default the Father and the Holy Spirit), and you'll be made Right, as opposed to completely wrong in all regards.
 (And this brings us beyond THUS FAR, to NOW.
 What...will...we...do?)

-Spurgeon rightly puts the crux of the matter on FAITH, the substance of things hoped for and the evidence of things unseen.
-"The life of faith is represented as receiving -- an act which implies the very opposite of anything like merit.
+Spurgeon rightly puts the crux of the matter on FAITH, the substance of things hoped for and the evidence of things unseen: "The life of faith is represented as receiving -- an act which implies the very opposite of anything like merit.
 It is simply the acceptance of a gift.
 As the earth drinks in the rain, as the sea receives the streams, as night accepts light from the stars, so we, giving nothing, partake freely of the gift and the grace of God.
 Living water flows.
 The idea of receiving implies a sense of realization, making the matter a reality.
 One cannot very well receive a shadow; we receive that which is substantial: so it is in the life of faith, Christ becomes real to us.
 While we are without faith, Jesus is a mere name to us -- a person who lived a long time ago, so long ago that his life is only history to us now!
 By an act of faith Jesus becomes a real person in the consciousness of our heart.
 But receiving also means grasping or getting possession of.
-The thing which I receive becomes my own: I appropriate to myself that which is given.
+That which I receive becomes my own: I appropriate to myself that which is given.
 When I receive Jesus, he becomes my Savior, so much mine that neither life nor death shall be able to rob me of him.
 All this is to receive Christ -- to take him as God's free gift; to realize Him in my heart, and to appropriate him as mine.

 Salvation may be described as the blind receiving sight, the deaf receiving hearing, the dead receiving life; but we have not only received these blessings, we have received Christ Jesus.
 It is true that He gave us life from the dead.
 He gave us pardon of sin; he gave us imputed righteousness.
 These are all precious things, but we are not content with them; we have received Christ Himself.
 The Son of God has been poured into us and we have received Him, and appropriated Him.
 What a heartful Jesus must be, for heaven itself cannot contain him!"